mong/hamongts/_posts/en/tidligere_atlas/fodsel.md

   Gynecological Association.
 pdfUrl: /helseatlas/files/obstetric_healthcare_atlas.pdf
 ia: true
-toc: false
+toc: true
 lang: en
 ---

 ## Main findings for different patient samples in the Obstetrics Healthcare Atlas

- The main findings are summarised in the fact sheets below, which also contain a brief description of the patient samples.
-In addition, they provide information about the population’s use of services in geographical areas (hospital referral areas).
+The main findings are summarised below, which also contain a brief description of the patient samples.
+In addition, information about the population’s use of services in geographical areas (hospital referral areas) are provided.
 The use is measured as the number of events per 1,000 population or as the proportion of patients that receive a certain service.
-The fact sheets also include brief comments on the variation in use between geographical areas.
+A brief comments on the variation in use between geographical areas is also include.

 ## About the Obstetrics Healthcare Atlas 2015–2017